Files and Streams

 The operation 'children' is not supported by the protocol ./

-absolute, we can either start building path
+To make path absolute, we can either start building path from an absolute Url, or making it

 absolute afterwards.
-In both of these cases we can use the function cwdUrl
+In both of these cases we can use the function cwdUrl to retrieve an absolute

-for the current working directory:
+Url for the current working directory:

 use core:io; void main() { // Either: Url path = cwdUrl() / "streams"; // Or: Url path = Url() / "streams"; path = path.makeAbsolute(cwdUrl()); for (child in path.children()) { print(child.toS); } }

-With this modification, the program works and prints the name of the main.bs
+With this modification, the program works and prints the name of the main.bs file, something like

 this: